dkerr64/homebridge-yolink/README.md

 Save that and restart the child bridges.

 Once restarted, back at the plugin dot-dot-dot menu select Child Bridge Config.
 The drop-down next to Platform should have two entries, one for each home.
 Select the new one and a QR code should appear to allow pairing with HomeKit.
-I stopped at this point as I just assumed that part would work.

 If there is no QR code, follow instructions at above link to manually add accessory to HomeKit.

 ## MQTT